TaurVil/VilgalysFogel_Amboseli_admixture/01_genotype-calling/README.md

 #### Part 2: Filter merged genotype calls to produce files of anubis and yellow baboon genotype calls, as well as a callset merged with the Amboseli data.

+Note that we performed joint genotyping with other samples that were subsequently removed before downstream analysis detailed in this directory.
+We don’t anticipate that the inclusion of other samples during the joint genotyping step affects our results given our subsequent filtering and processing before analysis.